-STEP 1 – Contact the Airport Administration Office to complete an application form, parts of which are provided to TSA.
+STEP 1 – Contact the Airport Administration Office to complete an application form and finger prints if applicable.
 TSA performs a Security Threat Assessment to determine if you are eligible to receive an Airport identification badge.
 You are required to show appropriate identification media to the Badging Officer — click here for a list of acceptable documents

-Once the application has been submitted, it typically takes 2-4 days to receive clearance from TSA.
+Once the application has been submitted, it takes 2-14 days to receive clearance from TSA.

 STEP 2 – You will be notified when the results have been returned and you can come in to have your ID badge issued.
 You will be required to view a PowerPoint presentation describing your ID-badge responsibilities and procedures for entering/using the Airport.
 A photo ID/access card will be produced and issued to you.
 Fees for these services are as follows:

 - SIDA Area ID Badge (airline terminal and ramp): $50

 - SIDA Area Renewals -$50

 - Non-SIDA Renewals (required every 2 years): $20